Skip to Main Content

 Closing a car insurance policy for someone other than a spouse

 Canceling a car insurance policy for a policyholder that you are not related to can be more challenging.
 However, if you are the executor of their estate or are a friend or relative, you should still be able to cancel their car insurance, provided you can prove your relationship to the deceased policyholder.
-Here is what you should do:
+Here are some steps you can take:

 1. Call the insurance company: Call the insurance company or your agent and let them know that you would like to cancel the policy for someone who has passed away.
 You may need to present certain information, like the policyholder’s Social Security number or personal information, to prove that you are not a stranger trying to commit car insurance fraud.